DataDog/integrations-extras/shipyard/README.md

 2. Under the Datadog section enter your Datadog API key and the Datadog site URL.
    1. If you do not see a Datadog section here, email [support@shipyard.build](mailto:support@shipyard.build) to get this feature enabled for your organization.
 ![datadog-input][5]
+   2. To ge the Datadog site URL use the [Getting Started with Datadog Sites](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) documentation and compare the site URL your dasboard has to the ones in the table
 3. Click the "install Datadog" button.
    1. Optionally, toggle the "enable Datadog logging for all environments" and Shipyard will automatically send the logs for all your environments.
 4. To select specific environments from which you want to send logs, visit the [Configure Application page](https://docs.shipyard.build/docs/config) for each repo you want the logs for.